mattes337/modal-whisper/README.md

 If you continue to experience issues:
 1. Check Modal's [documentation](https://modal.com/docs)
 2. Verify your Modal account status and credits
-3. Review the Modal app logs: `modal app logs example-whisperx-transcribe`
+3. Review the Modal app logs: `modal app logs modal-whisper-transcribe`

 ## Limitations